jasmeetkaur9/jasmeetkaur9.github.io/content/blog/mentalnotes/index.md

 the environment during deployment is not possible.

 Most of the papers covered under the discussion presented here are works in unsupervised and self-supervised pre-training.
-Some works that lay the foundation of such approaches have also been described in the relevant sections.
 This analysis has been divided into four main sections.
 Each section covers a pre-training objective that is motivated by the two main factors described above.
-Most recent works cover these two motivations independently.
-This article does not propose a novel method to solve any problem, but offers an organized discussion.

 The focus for each section is as follows: exploring datasets for solving downstream tasks with minimal or no adaptation, learning representations that capture structure in environmental dynamics, learning representations that capture similar functional behavior within an